alchemistry/alchemlyb/joss_paper/paper.md

 D.M., K08GM139031 to T.T.J.) and the National Science Foundation (award ACI-1443054 to O.B.).
 A.S. acknowledges funding by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2075 – 390740016 and support by the Stuttgart Center for Simulation Science (SimTech).
 The sponsors were not involved in any aspects of the research or the writing of the manuscript.

-Travis Jensen and Dominik Wille contributed code to *alchemlyb*.
+We thank Dominik Wille and Travis Jensen for substantial code contributions, Helmut Carter and We-Tse Hu for small fixes, Shujie Fan for initial code for fractional equilibration time calculation, and Jan Janssen for creating the initial conda-forge package.

 # Author contributions